29 Mar Seattle, Washington, Cost of Living: What You Need to Know

 Regardless of these higher costs, there is still the fact that Seattle remains attractive to many people for many reasons.
 The Pacific Northwest is an area with its own identity, beautiful scenery and a different way of life to other regions of America.
 Moving here is an adventure for the brave, and one that can pay off with job prospects, a good quality of life, cultural experiences and more.
 The elements that make this a great tourist town, like the waterfront and fish market, are just as appealing to the locals.

-Always remember that the information offered here is just a starter guide that focuses on averages and paints a basic picture of the situation.
+Always remember that the information offered here on the cost of living in Seattle is just a starter guide that focuses on averages and paints a basic picture of the situation.